area9innovation/flow9/doc/devcontainer.md

 ## Trouble shooting VS Code image builds.

 If VS Code fails to create the dev-container it might be needed to remove the bad images and container.
-Do that by listing all the containers and remove the flow9 container:
+Do that by listing all the containers and remove the flow9 containers:

 	docker container ls --all
 	docker container rm xyz
+	docker container rm xyz..

+	docker image prune

-Where xyz is the id vsc-flow9-* container
+Where xyz is the id vsc-flow9-* containers